8 Different Types of Crabs in California

 Fishing for Dungeness Crab is highly regulated in California and other areas along the Pacific coast to ensure a healthy population.

-You can find these crabs in shallow waters from late fall to early summer and will typically see them in traps and pots off of boats.
+These crabs are found in shallow waters from late fall to early summer, and they are typically caught in traps and pots off boats.

 This crab species is quite delicious when cooked and makes for a great meal if you’re lucky enough to catch one!